WordPoints/dependencies/rfc/wsr-0.md

 The dependent is automatically deactivated, or the dependency remains active and the user is told why, depending on the user's intention.

 #### Proposed Solution
 The fact that the library is a dependency should be displayed to the user, and they shouldn't have the option to deactivate it alone.
-They should have to deactivate both the plugin depenency and all of its dependents.
+They should have to deactivate both the depenency and all of its dependents.

 ### Problem 3: User updates a dependency to a version not compatible with a dependent.